Royal Rumble (2014)

-Royal Rumble (2014) was the 27th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on January 26, 2014, at the Consol Energy Center in Pittsburgh, Pennsylvania.
-It was the first Royal Rumble to be held in the city of Pittsburgh and the first WWE pay-per-view event held in the Consol Energy Center.
-The Royal Rumble match winner received a world championship match at that year's WrestleMania.
-For the 2014 event, the winner received a match for the WWE World Heavyweight Championship at WrestleMania XXX, marking the first Royal Rumble since 2002 where there was only one eligible championship for which the winner could challenge.
+The 2014 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the 27th annual Royal Rumble event and took place on January 26, 2014, at the Consol Energy Center in Pittsburgh, Pennsylvania.
+It was the first Royal Rumble to be held in the city of Pittsburgh and the first WWE pay-per-view event held at the Consol Energy Center.

+The event was based around the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the winner received a WWE World Heavyweight Championship match at WrestleMania XXX.
+This was the first Royal Rumble since 2002 where there was only one eligible championship for the winner to challenge for at that year's WrestleMania.
+This came as a result of the previous World Heavyweight Championship being unified with the WWE Championship at TLC: Tables, Ladders & Chairs the previous month; the World Heavyweight Championship was retired while the WWE Championship became the WWE World Heavyweight Championship.

 The event featured five professional wrestling matches, including one match on the kickoff pre-show.
-The main event was the titular Royal Rumble, which a returning Batista won by last eliminating Roman Reigns to become a two-time Royal Rumble winner.
+The main event was the 2014 Royal Rumble match, which a returning Batista won by last eliminating Roman Reigns to become a two-time winner, after 2005, and the fifth multi-time winner, after Hulk Hogan, Shawn Michaels, "Stone Cold" Steve Austin, and John Cena.
 Other matches saw Randy Orton successfully defending the WWE World Heavyweight Championship against John Cena, Bray Wyatt defeating Daniel Bryan, and Brock Lesnar defeating Big Show.
-On the kickoff pre-show, Goldust and Cody Rhodes lost the WWE Raw Tag Team Championship to the New Age Outlaws (Road Dogg and Billy Gunn).
+On the kickoff pre-show, Goldust and Cody Rhodes lost the WWE Tag Team Championship to the New Age Outlaws (Road Dogg and Billy Gunn).

 Considered one of the worst Royal Rumble pay-per-views of all time, the event is notable for the overwhelmingly negative audience response to the Orton–Cena and Royal Rumble matches.
-The fans booed Royal Rumble winner Batista in protest and chanted for Bryan (who was not part of the match) and runner-up Reigns, though the Bryan–Wyatt match was praised.
-The event marked the final WWE appearance of CM Punk, who abruptly left the company on bad terms the following day and retired from wrestling for the next seven-and-a-half years; he then joined All Elite Wrestling at The First Dance in August 2021, returned to WWE at Survivor Series in November 2023, and competed in his first WWE match in a decade at the 2024 Royal Rumble.
+The fans booed Royal Rumble winner Batista in protest and chanted for Daniel Bryan (who was not part of the match) and runner-up Roman Reigns, though the Bryan–Wyatt match was praised.
+The event marked the final WWE appearance of CM Punk, who abruptly left the company on bad terms the following day and retired from wrestling for the next seven-and-a-half years; he then joined All Elite Wrestling in August 2021, but after controversial issues that led to him being fired from AEW in August 2023, he returned to WWE at Survivor Series: WarGames in November that year, and competed in his first televised WWE match in a decade at the 2024 Royal Rumble.

-The event received 467,000 buys, down 8.8% from the 512,000 buys for the previous year's event.
+The event received 467,000 pay-per-view buys, down 8.8% from the 512,000 buys for the previous year's event.
+This was the final Royal Rumble event to air exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service after the Elimination Chamber event the following month.